xfey/xfey/README.md

 ### Xiang Fei (xfey)

 Make it happen.
-Building fun AI projects.
+Building fun things with AI.

 ### ✨ Featured
 - [MagicPaste](https://github.com/xfey/MagicPaste): Make your clipboard a little more magical.